nadun-malinda/line-and-stops/README.md

 - In the project directory, run `yarn` to install dependancies.

+- Create a `.env` file in the root and copy the content from `.env.example` file.
+Add your Trafiklab API token.

 - Then in an another terminal, in the project directory, run `node server.js` to start the server.

 - Then in an another terminal, in the project directory, run `yarn start` to start the react app.